xtagon/awesome-battlesnake/README.md

 - [Battlesnake: The Rusty Tapeworm Chronicles](https://sharkpillow.com/post/battlesnake/) (Background on [The Rusty Tapeworm](https://play.battlesnake.com/u/puttputt/the-rusty-tapeworm/)'s experience in the 2020 Battlesnake Saskatchewan Tournament)
 - [Battling the Snake: A Tournament Retrospective](https://www.kylepoole.me/blog/20191227_battlesnake_retrospective/) (Journey, Lessons Learned, and Future Plans from a Developer following a Battlesnake Tournament Experience)
 - [Can’t stop the snake in Port Townsend, Washington USA](https://www.ptleader.com/stories/cant-stop-the-snake-battlesnake-continues-into-new-competition-season,69107) (Port Townsend Leader showcases a local program teaching kids how to create their own Battlesnakes)
+- [Live-Streaming Battlesnake on a Budget](https://brandonb.ca/live-streaming-battlesnake-on-a-budget) (Awesome insights into the Twitch live-streaming setup for the 2019 Battlesnake Victoria Tournament)

 ## Game Rules and Logic